ecohealthalliance/grits-api/README.md

     git clone git@github.com:ecohealthalliance/grits-api.git
     cd grits-api

-Get a copy of `config.py` from someone at EHA (this contains sensitive AWS authentication information).
+Get a copy of `config.py` from someone at EHA (this contains sensitive AWS authentication information) or create your own from `config.sample.py`.

 If you do not have `virtualenv`, first install it globally.